saisathvik1/OSCP-Cheatsheet/README.md

 ## Local File Inclusion

-- Main difference between Directory traversal and this attack is, here we’re able to execute commands remotely.
+- The main difference between Directory traversal and this attack is that we can execute commands remotely here.

 ```powershell
 #At first we need